 The Botany of Beer: Beyond the Hops

-This talk reveals and celebrates the diversity of organisms that have been used in making different beers.
-Explore the evolution of beer from the meads and gruits of antiquity, to the sacred and medicinal beers of indigenous peoples, to microbrews and more “extreme” beers of today.
+Discover the diversity of organisms involved in making different beers in this interactive presentation.
+Explore the evolution of beer, from the meads and gruits of antiquity, to the sacred and medicinal beers of indigenous peoples, to microbrews and more “extreme” beers of today.
 Learn surprising facts about barley, hops, and some unexpected animals that have found their way into the world’s oldest and most widely consumed alcoholic beverage.

-Take a break from the botanical fun and relax with some classic lawn games like Giant Jenga, ladderball, cornhole, giant chess, hula-hoops, and ring toss.
+Relax with classic lawn games like Giant Jenga, Giant Connect Four, ladderball, cornhole, giant chess, hula-hoops, and ring toss.